Silas Alexander Ramsay

 Silas Alexander Ramsay (August 27, 1850 – December 5, 1942) was a Canadian politician and merchant in Alberta, Canada.
 He served as the 14th mayor of Calgary.

-A native of Quebec, Ramsay first travelled to the west with the Wolseley Expedition in a suppression effort to the Red River Rebellion in 1870.
+A native of Canada East, Ramsay first travelled to the west with the Wolseley Expedition in a suppression effort to the Red River Rebellion in 1870.
 Before returning home, he visited the Calgary area and hunted buffalo.
 This was prior to the initial Fort Calgary settlement, which happened in 1875.

 In 1883, Ramsay returned to Calgary and established several businesses.
 In the 1885 North-West Rebellion, he was a Government dispatch rider.
 He served eight total years on the city council as an alderman and was also mayor from January 5, 1904, to January 2, 1905, during which time he was a stringent supporter of municipal ownership, working to establish a lighting and water system for the city.

 After his retirement in Calgary from his business, he moved to Vancouver, British Columbia, where he died in 1942.